Monday, April 14, 2025

 A) Market situation if one appraises secondary reactions not bound by the three weeks and 1/3 retracement dogma.

-As I explained in this post, the primary trend was signaled as bullish on 4/3/24.
+As I explained in this post, the trend was signaled as bearish on 12/18/24.

 B) Market situation if one sticks to the traditional interpretation demanding more than three weeks and 1/3 confirmed retracement to declare a secondary reaction.

-I explained in this post that the primary trend was signaled as bullish on 4/2/24.
+As I explained in this post, the trend was signaled as bearish on 12/18/24.

-So, the primary and secondary trends are bullish under the “slower” appraisal of the Dow Theory.
+So, now the primary and secondary trends are bullish.

 Sincerely,